 I provide therapeutic interventions for difficulties including:

 - Sleep, stress and adjustment to life events

 - Sleep problems in the context of parenthood

 - Sleep difficulties and co-existing mental-health problems (e.g. anxiety, depression, trauma)

 - Sleep difficulties associated with physical health problems (e.g. pain, illness)

-I work with sleep across mental and physical health difficulties, however, it may be advisable to rule out possible physical causes or contributors to sleep problems by visiting your GP.
+I work with sleep problems in the context of co-existing mental and physical health issues, however, it is often advisable to investigate physical causes or contributors by visiting your GP.